-The Offer is voluntary and will be carried out in accordance with the normal procedure, in accordance with the provisions of articles 232-1 et seq. of the AMF General Regulation.
-The Offer will be open for a period of at least twenty-five (25) trading days, without prejudice to the application of article 231-11 of the AMF General Regulation as described in Section 2.5.2 (Regulatory approvals and merger control clearances).
+The Offer is voluntary and is carried out in accordance with the normal procedure, in accordance with the provisions of articles 232-1 et seq. of the AMF General Regulation.
+Once all regulatory approvals as described in Section 2.5.2.1 of the Offer Document have been obtained, the Offer will be open for a period of twenty-five (25) trading days.

-The Offer is subject to the minimum threshold referred to in Article 231-9, I of the AMF General Regulation, as well as, in accordance with Article 231-11 of the AMF General Regulation, subject to clearance of the transaction under merger control by the European Commission (detailed in Section 2.5.2 of the Draft Offer Document).
-The opening of the Offer is also subject to obtaining the regulatory approvals described in Section 2.5.2.1 of the Draft Offer Document.
+The Offer is subject to the minimum threshold referred to in Article 231-9, I of the AMF General Regulation (as detailed in Section 2.5.1 of the Offer Document).

-The financing of the sums owed by the Offeror (described in Section 2.13 of the Draft Offer Document) in connection with the Offer will be carried out by drawing on a short or medium-term bank loan to be subscribed by the Offeror, and which is intended to be refinanced from the BWSA group's own funds.
+The financing of the sums owed by the Offeror (described in Section 2.13 of the Offer Document) in connection with the Offer will be carried out by drawing on a short or medium-term bank loan to be subscribed by the Offeror, and which is intended to be refinanced from the BWSA group's own funds.